evajnewby/eds220-2024-sections/README.md

 Work during discussion sections for the EDS 220 MEDS course
 # EDS 220 Discussion Sections Repository

-This repository hosts all the work completed by Eva Newby during the discussion sections of EDS 220 - *Working with Environmental Datasets*.
+This repository hosts all the work completed by Eva J P Newby during the discussion sections of EDS 220 - *Working with Environmental Datasets*.

 ## Course Information